zoraizmohsin19/Gomos/EnablingSSL.md

 using AWS route 53 service. <-- by Takreem
   > Presumes static addressing.
 2. Setup the apache SSL on the EC2 instance, as per the steps described above.
+   Installed and setup nginx.
+  * Currently, nginx is running.
+Yet to determine what happens on reboot.
 3. The instance is now accessible via both HTTP and HTTPS.

 ## TODOs
-  * HTTP access is still there.
+  * For apache, HTTP access is still there.
 This might have to be modified.
     - Change the DocumentRoot to harmless static content, or...
     - Redirect HTTP traffic automatically to HTTPS.
       - https://www.namecheap.com/support/knowledgebase/article.aspx/9821/38/apache-redirect-to-https has information on redirection